Thursday, 31 December 2020

 1. According to Goethe, Nietzsche and W.E.
 Gladstone, the colour-blindness of the ancient Greeks is proved by the paucity of colour words in Homer, and the fact the Greeks called the sea “wine-dark”.
 The Greeks had two words for blue: “cyanos” for dark blue, and “aethrios” for light blue.

 2. Abelard and Heloise, Lancelot and Guinevere, Dante and Beatrice were famous medieval lovers.
-And there is plenty of romanic love in ballads, folk songs and the Song of Songs (circa 500BCE).
+And there is plenty of romantic love in ballads, folk songs and the Song of Songs (circa 500BCE).
+The average age for marriage in most of Europe has been 25 since Tudor times.

 If nobody drank water, ever, why did they repeat proverbs like these: